agoda-com/standards-c-sharp/docs/unit-testing/be-wary-of-refactoring-tests.md

  }
  ```

- There is no hard science to this.
+ But there is no hard science to this.
 Use your best judgement.